 Of course, all this is ‘only a movie’.
 In addition, it’s been so much fun toying around with the notion that truth is a human fabrication, that everything can be endlessly constructed and deconstructed.
 So much fun.
 And yet.
 The time for payback could have come earlier than we expected.
 For when the government pushes us to accept lies not as lies but as ‘alternative facts’, we know that the frame of reference is no longer Rorty or Nietzsche, but George Orwell’s 1984 (1949).
 And it’s not a fiction we read, it’s one we start to inhabit.

 We should have at least seen it coming.
-After all, Rashômon gave us plenty of warning.Make a donation
+After all, Rashômon gave us plenty of warning.Support Aeon: make a one-off donation